Home for Global Students

 Living in North Beach

 Nestled close to Western Washington University at North Seattle College and Seattle Pacific University, North Beach is one of the safest neighborhoods in Seattle, WA.
 Known for its safety and breathtaking blue ocean views, this area offers an ideal living experience.
-People spend weekends at Soundview Sea Playground and North Beach Park, where are perfect for outdoor recreation.
+People spend weekends at Soundview Sea Playground and North Beach Park, which are perfect for outdoor recreation.
 With streets leading to the scenic Golden Gardens Beach and waterfront trails at Golden Gardens Park, this safe space in Seattle is a haven for nature lovers.
 Residents of all ages enjoy the natural beauty of Pipers Creek Natural Area and the breathtaking blooms in Piper’s Orchard.
-There are an array of markets, shopping malls, and delightful local restaurants.
+There is an array of markets, shopping malls, and delightful local restaurants.

 #2 Loyal Heights

+The overall crime rate of Loyal Heights is only 8% lower than the national average, while its violent crime rate is 58% lower, putting it at the top of safe areas of Seattle.
 On average, the violent crime rate is 2.032 incidents per 1,000 residents.
 The likelihood of being a victim of violent crime in Loyal Heights East is as low as 1 in 753.
 In terms of crime types, here are the number of crimes per 1,000 Loyal Heights residents in a standard year:

 1. Assault: 0.9 per 1,000 residents